 E-governace area Details Finance and Accounts 1.
 Salary of staff members is transferred directly to the bank account.
 2. Salary bills are submitted to Joint Director, higher education, Government of Maharashtra through software.
-3. Tally Software is used for Financial Management Student Admission and Support 1.
+Student Admission and Support 1.
 First year admission application process is online.
 Examination 1.
 Evaluation of third year answer scripts is conducted online in the University of Mumbai.
 2. College established CAP enter for online evaluation for third year University examinations.
 3. First and second year results are prepared with the use of software.
-Administration To encourage paperless communication for various administrative activities social media is used.
-Planning and Development With the help of institutional website, we plan and display Timetable, Academic Calendar, Feedback by students, Exam Timetable, Results, etc. to the all stakeholders of the institution.